TalAter/Progressive-UI-KITT/docs/API-sw-helper.md

 * *string|Object* button1 The text to appear on the button (defaults to `OK`), or an object containing the label (e.g. {label: 'OK'})
 * *string|Object* button2 The text to appear on the button (defaults to `Cancel`), or an object containing the label (e.g. {label: 'Cancel'})
 * *Object* options Options for this message
+* *string|Object* A client ID, or an actual client object to send the message to.
+Defaults to all clients.

 <!-- End src/progressive-ui-kitt-sw-helper.js -->